How To Advertise Your YouTube Video

 - The channel trailer You should make your trailer brief and sweet (around 30 to 60 seconds).
 Showing people who your channel is and what to expect from your videos should be your first goal.
 Ads won’t break up your trailer, keeping the user’s attention on the reasons they should watch more videos from your brand.
 Don’t forget to ask them to subscribe at the conclusion.

-- If your channel has more than 100 subscribers, a channel icon, channel art, and is older than 30 days, you might be eligible for a personalized URL.
+- If your channel has more than 100 subscribers, a channel icon, or channel art, and is older than 30 days, you might be eligible for a personalized URL.
 Discover more about personalized YouTube URLs here.

 - Streaming links: From your channel’s “About” page, include links to all other social media pages and pertinent websites.
 Make it simple for subscribers to contact you in other places.